Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Introduction

 In summary, our work highlights the non-negligible role of datasets for model generalization and evaluation.
 To the best of our knowledge, this is the first attempt to design evaluation experiments and explain algorithm performance from the perspective of the interaction generation mechanism of a dataset.
 Based on our findings, we argue that the context of decision makings for users when interacting with the MovieLens platform could be very different from many other kinds of decision makings when users interact with a recommender platform.
 As a model is trained to learn the underlying patterns from a given dataset, the recommenders that achieve excellent performance on the MovieLens dataset may not show a competitive advantage in many real-world settings.
+In other words, while results on MovieLens can be useful as a reference, they should not be solely relied upon as the primary justification for the effectiveness of a recommendation system model.